xetdata/nfsserve/README.md

  - Maybe pull in the mount command from [xet-core](https://github.com/xetdata/xet-core/blob/main/rust/gitxetcore/src/xetmnt/mod.rs) so the user does not need to remember the `-o` incantations above.
  - Maybe make an SMB3 implementation so we can work on Windows Home edition
+ - NFSv4 has some write performance optimizations that would be quite nice.
+ The protocol is a bit more involving to implement though as it is somewhat stateful.

 Relevant RFCs
 =============